 If you’re hopping from city to city on a trip, rolling luggage is less than ideal.
-If you've ever dragged a heavy suitcase through cobblestone streets, you’ll understand why a non-rolling, hands-free bag makes more sense.
+Have you ever dragged a heavy suitcase through cobblestone streets?
+We have.
+And once you struggle with carry on travel, you’ll understand why a non-rolling, hands-free bag makes more sense.

 City travelers shouldn’t have to compromise.
 You deserve the best of both worlds: a suitcase’s carry on size and easy packing mixed with the ergonomics and portability of a backpack.

 If you’re ready to upgrade your luggage you should consider:

 If you have to check your backpack because it’s too large to carry on, you’re facing high baggage fees, delays at baggage claim, and lost or damaged luggage.

 The maximum carry on size for most US airlines is the following dimensions: 22 x 14 x 9”, which translates to about 45L.
 If your bag is larger than that, even by a little, it technically doesn’t qualify as a carry on.
 The airline could make you check it for a fee.

 European and budget airlines have even stricter restrictions for carry on baggage AND are more strict with enforcing those restrictions.
 If you plan to fly budget or European airlines, it’s best to look for a medium-sized carry on—about 30-35L.

 Consider your packing style, too.
 Are you a “pack just enough” person or a “pack extra just in case” person?
 If you’re the latter, a 45L carry on might be the best carry on for you.
 That way, you’ll have ample space for extra outfits or another pair of shoes.

 It might seem daunting to pack for a long trip in just a carry on backpack, but don’t fret: with a little preparation, it’s totally doable.